-Fire Marshal programmes are still our most popular courses.
-First aid learned in the workplace can give people the confidence to act in their community as Jess found out (right).
+were trained in first aid on workplace training courses (an increase of 2.3% on 2015).
+Our Emergency First Aid at Work and Fire Marshal programmes are still our most popular courses.
+First aid learned in the workplace can give people the confidence to act in their community, as Jess found out (below).
 Her 'brilliant' first aid training gave her the confidence to stop at a road accident.

 We trained a further 34,000 adults on community first aid courses.
-During our first aid awareness month.
-Save a Life September, our volunteers also taught skills to 46,000 people at over 370 free first aid demonstrations in public places, and distributed more than 87,000 free first aid guides.
+During our first aid awareness month, Save a Life September, volunteers also taught skills to 46,000 people at over 370 free first aid demonstrations in public places, and distributed more than 87,000 free first aid guides.